 Leave Work Behind

 It’s hard to truly disconnect nowadays with so many emails, online notifications, and other ways to communicate with your work team.
 But remember that the entire point of a vacation is to get away from it all.
 You don’t have to stay connected to work the entire time you’re away; have a meeting with your supervisor or team before you go, and make sure they know how to reach you if there’s an emergency.
-Turn off your email notifications, set your status to “offline,” and allow yourself to fully embrace the beauty of silence and relaxation.
+Turn off your email notifications and set your status to “offline.”
+Taking time away from electronic devices removes you from harmful emf output and gives you a chance to reconnect with yourself.

 Plan an Itinerary